pbstark/RyanFest25/ryanFest25.md

 Bartender: "We have Tanqueray 10 and Hendricks."
 Peter: "I'll have Tanqueray 10."
 Bartender: "We also have Sipsmith."
-Peter: "In that case, give me the Hendricks."
+Peter: "In that case, I'd prefer the Hendricks."

 . . .